fderbel/Trace-Me/README.md

 TraceMe uses the following files:

 - [extension_info.json] (https://github.com/fderbel/Trace-Me/blob/master/src/common/extension_info.json): gives information about the extension, such as the most important files and the capabilities that the extension might use.
-- [popup.html] (https://github.com/fderbel/Trace-Me/blob/master/src/common/popup.html) & [popup.js] (https://github.com/fderbel/Trace-Me/blob/master/src/common/popup.js): to be explained.
+- [popup.html] (https://github.com/fderbel/Trace-Me/blob/master/src/common/popup.html) & [popup.js] (https://github.com/fderbel/Trace-Me/blob/master/src/common/popup.js): The popup appears when the user click in the icon.
+It allow user to  open assistant, open obtion form, enable or disable tracing.
-- [options.html](https://github.com/fderbel/Trace-Me/blob/master/src/common/options.html) & [options.js] (https://github.com/fderbel/Trace-Me/blob/master/src/common/options.js): to be explained.
+- [options.html](https://github.com/fderbel/Trace-Me/blob/master/src/common/options.html) & [options.js] (https://github.com/fderbel/Trace-Me/blob/master/src/common/options.js): options page allow users to customize the behavior of your extension.
+It is is a user interface which includes two form : form options and form Configure Tracing.
-- [background.js] (https://github.com/fderbel/Trace-Me/blob/master/src/common/background.js): to be explained.
+- [background.js] (https://github.com/fderbel/Trace-Me/blob/master/src/common/background.js): Background scripts are running as long as extension is enabled in browser and executed once on each browser start.
+It should be enumerated in background_scripts array of [extension_info.json] (https://github.com/fderbel/Trace-Me/blob/master/src/common/extension_info.json) file.
-- [Collecteur.js] (https://github.com/fderbel/Trace-Me/blob/master/src/common/Collecteur.js): to be explained.
+- [Collecteur.js] (https://github.com/fderbel/Trace-Me/blob/master/src/common/Collecteur.js): It is a script that runs on any web page opened by user.
-- [fr.json] (https://github.com/fderbel/Trace-Me/blob/master/src/common/locales/fr.json): to be explained
+- [fr.json] (https://github.com/fderbel/Trace-Me/blob/master/src/common/locales/fr.json): This file contains the default configuration collect.

 ##### Manual installation in Chrome
 * 1- Download the archive